-Chapter 6 - Member Benefits (Medallion and FAMIS)
+Chapter 6 - Member benefits

 Aetna Better Health believes that the essence of a successful Medicaid program is the extent that members understand their benefits and how to access them.
-We also go beyond simply educating members about covered services, and put incentive programs in place to encourage benefit utilization.
+We also go beyond simply educating members about covered services and put incentive programs in place to encourage benefit utilization.